apache/druid/docs/content/design/index.md

 Druid process type can be configured and scaled independently, giving you maximum flexibility over your cluster.
 This design also provides enhanced fault tolerance: an outage of one component will not immediately affect other components.

-## Server Types

-A Druid cluster is organized into 3 server types:

-### Master server

-A master server manages data ingestion and storage: it is responsible for starting new ingestion jobs and coordinating availability of data on the "Data servers" described below.

-Within a master server, functionality is split between two processes, the coordinator and overlord.

-#### Coordinator process

-[**Coordinator**](../design/coordinator.html) processes watch over the Historical processes on the Data servers.
-They are responsible for assigning segments to specific servers, and for ensuring segments are well-balanced across Historicals.

-#### Overlord process

-[**Overlord**](../design/overlord.html) processes watch over the MiddleManager processes on the Data servers and are the controllers of data ingestion into Druid.
-They are responsible for assigning ingestion tasks to MiddleManagers and for coordinating segment publishing.

-### Query server

-A query server provides the endpoints that users and client applications interact with, routing queries to data servers or other query servers (and optionally proxied master server requests as well).

-Within a query server, functionality is split between two processes, the broker and router.

-#### Broker process

-[**Broker**](../design/broker.html) processes receive queries from external clients and forward those queries to Data servers.
-When Brokers receive results from those subqueries, they merge those results and return them to the caller.
-End users typically query Brokers rather than querying Historicals or MiddleManagers processes on Data servers directly.

-#### Router process (optional)
+## Processes and Servers

+Druid has several process types, briefly described below:

+* [**Coordinator**](../design/coordinator.html) processes manage data availability on the cluster.
+* [**Overlord**](../design/overlord.html) processes control the assignment of data ingestion workloads.
+* [**Broker**](../design/broker.html) processes handle queries from external clients.
-[**Router**](../development/router.html) processes are _optional_ processes that provide a unified API gateway in front of Druid Brokers, Overlords, and Coordinators.
-They are optional since you can also simply contact the Druid Brokers, Overlords, and Coordinators directly.
+* [**Router**](../development/router.html) processes are optional processes that can route requests to Brokers, Coordinators, and Overlords.

-### Data server
+* [**Historical**](../design/historical.html) processes store queryable data.
+* [**MiddleManager**](../design/middlemanager.html) processes are responsible for ingesting data.

+Druid processes can be deployed any way you like, but for ease of deployment we suggest organizing them into three server types: Master, Query, and Data.

+* **Master**: Runs Coordinator and Overlord processes, manages data availability and ingestion.
+* **Query**: Runs Broker and optional Router processes, handles queries from external clients.
-A data server executes ingestion jobs and stores queryable data.
+* **Data**: Runs Historical and MiddleManager processes, executes ingestion workloads and stores all queryable data.

-Within a data server, functionality is split between two processes, the historical and middle manager.

-#### Historical process

-[**Historical**](../design/historical.html) processes are the workhorses that handle storage and querying on "historical" data
-(including any streaming data that has been in the system long enough to be committed).
-Historical processes download segments from deep storage and respond to queries about these segments.
-They don't accept writes.

-#### Middle Manager process

-[**MiddleManager**](../design/middlemanager.html) processes handle ingestion of new data into the cluster.
-They are responsible for reading from external data sources and publishing new Druid segments.

-### Colocation

-While Druid processes are typically organized and colocated based on the server types described above, it is possible to deploy the processes separately.

-Please see [process colocation](../operations/process-colocation.html) for details.
+For more details on process and server organization, please see [Druid Processses and Servers](../processes.html).

 ### External dependencies

-In addition to these server and process types, Druid also has three external dependencies.
+In addition to its built-in process types, Druid also has three external dependencies.
 These are intended to be able to leverage existing infrastructure, where present.

 #### Deep storage